haseebnqureshi/accelerated.api.module/README.md

 ```
 module.exports = (function() {

-	// first declaring settings for accelerated's module
+	//loading accelerated's module with your appropriate settings
-	var settings = {
+	var module = new require('accelerated.api.module')({

-		// set your module's key for reference by middlwares, models, and routes
+		//set your module's key for reference by middlwares, models, and routes
 		key: 'users',

-		// set your module's name for logging output
+		//set your module's name for logging output
 		name: 'Users Module',

-		// you can choose to extend your module's model
+		//you can choose to extend your module's model
 		extendModel: function(model, express, app, models) {

-			// modify model to include user create, retrieve, update, and delete methods
+			//modify model to include user create, retrieve, update, and delete methods
 			return model;

 		},

-		// you can choose to extend your module's middleware
+		//you can choose to extend your module's middleware
 		appendMiddleware: function(express, app, models) {

-			// modify app to include user authentication middleware
+			//modify app to include user authentication middleware
 			return app;

 		},

-		// you can choose to extend your module's routes
+		//you can choose to extend your module's routes
 		appendRoute: function(express, app, models) {

-			// modify app to include user CRUD routes
+			//modify app to include user CRUD routes
 			return app;

 		}

-	};

-	// loading accelerated's module with your appropriate settings
-	var module = new require('accelerated.api.module')(settings);
+	});

-	// and returning for use by accelerated.api
+	//returning for use by accelerated.api
 	return module;

 })();